angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 ## Existing providers

 There is already a good adaptation for `ng deploy`.
-This is because Minko has [provided a sample project](https://github.com/mgechev/ngx-gh) and helped to implement some deploy targets.
 The following providers are currently available:

 * `@angular/fire` (Deployment to [Firebase hosting](https://firebase.google.com/docs/hosting))